badjeff/zmk-analog-input-driver/README.md

 ## Troubleshooting

+*What if it just work 1 minute?*

+TL;DR: Set oversampling to zero at [here](https://github.com/zmkfirmware/zmk/blob/461f5c832fb8854d87dca54d113d306323697219/app/module/drivers/sensor/battery/battery_nrf_vddh.c#L90) in your zmk fork to use this module.

 If you are running on nrf52840 board and analog reading get stuck after some moment, you need to ground all `uint8_t adc_sequence::oversampling` to zero in your ZMK branch in respect to `oversampling` setting is unsupported by given ADC hardware in a specific mode.
 [Reference](https://docs.zephyrproject.org/apidoc/latest/structadc__sequence.html#a233e8b20b57bb2fdbebf2c85f076c802).

-TL;DR: Set oversampling to zero at [here](https://github.com/zmkfirmware/zmk/blob/461f5c832fb8854d87dca54d113d306323697219/app/module/drivers/sensor/battery/battery_nrf_vddh.c#L90) in your zmk fork to use this module.